Bubbletill/standards-and-implementation/system-setup.md

 # Controller Server
 ## Inside the root folder
 - BO jar called `bo.jar`
-- Folder for all of Local Server's files: `C:\bubbletill\localserver`.
 - Folder for all of Backend's files: `C:\bubbletill\backend`.
 - Data file called `data.json`.
 The data file structure is the same as above, however the register number should be set to -1.